galaxyproject/galaxy-hub/src/events/GCC2013/BoF/GalaxyProfessionals/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [mailto:ross DOT lazarus AT gmail DOT com](Ross Lazarus).
+If you are interested, please add your name below and/or send an email to [Ross Lazarus](mailto:ross DOT lazarus AT gmail DOT com).

 * [Ross Lazarus](/src/RossLazarus/index.md)
 * Mo Heydarian